+As shown in Figs. \ref{fig:misalignment} and \ref{fig:dpformation}, there exists misalignment in the regions that are out of a camera's depth of field (DoF), and neither of DP views is aligned with the sharp image.
 It is a natural strategy to align DP views for relieving the adverse effects of misalignment.
 However, misalignment occurs in the regions out of DoF, where light rays have a relative shift, resulting in different amounts of defocus blur in left and right views and thus making it very difficult to align DP views.
-A more critical issue is that neither of DP views is aligned with the all-in-focus image, making it infeasible to perform alignment as a pre-processing step.
+A more critical issue is that neither of DP views is aligned with the sharp image, making it infeasible to perform alignment as a pre-processing step.
 In this work, we resort to a dedicated network for simultaneous learning of DP alignment and defocus deblurring.

-To this end, we propose a Dual-pixel Alignment Network (DPANet) for defocus deblurring.
-Generally, DPANet is an encoder-decoder with skip-connections \cite{ronneberger2015u, mao2016image}, where two branches in the encoder are employed to extract and align deep features of left and right views, and one decoder is adopted to fuse aligned features for predicting the latent all-in-focus image.
-As shown in Fig. \ref{fig:DPANet}, we propose the novel encoder alignment module (EAM) and decoder alignment module (DAM) for aligning DP views and better predicting the all-in-focus image.
+To this end, we propose a Dual-Pixel Alignment Network (DPANet) for defocus deblurring.
+Generally, DPANet is an encoder-decoder with skip-connections \cite{ronneberger2015u, mao2016image}, where two branches in the encoder are employed to extract and align deep features of left and right views, and one decoder is adopted to fuse aligned features for predicting the latent sharp image.
+As shown in Fig. \ref{fig:DPANet}, we propose the novel encoder alignment module (EAM) and decoder alignment module (DAM) for aligning DP views and better predicting the sharp image.
 In the encoder, several EAMs are incorporated for gradually aligning features of left and right views.
-In particular, a correlation layer is suggested in EAM to measure the disparity between DP views, whose deep features can then be accordingly aligned using deformable convolutions, as shown in Fig. \ref{fig:EAMDAM}(a).
-From Fig. \ref{fig:misalignment}, one can see that initial features of left and right views have misalignment with the all-in-focus image, and passing through the first EAM, deep features of left and right views have been largely aligned.
+In particular, a correlation layer is suggested in EAM to measure the disparity between DP views, whose deep features can then be accordingly aligned using deformable convolutions., as shown in Fig. \ref{fig:EAMDAM}(a).
 Since deep features of DP views can be well aligned, we suggest to share parameters for two branches in encoder, which not only can reduce network parameters but also brings performance gains.